MAZON Priorities for Action – Responding to COVID-19

 - We must also address the various circumstances and systemic challenges that push millions of low-income people to need the safety net in the first place.
 These issues are intersectional, and our government’s response must be comprehensive.
 Any discussion about poverty and food insecurity must acknowledge the realities of working families, particularly single parent households, including high costs of childcare, lack of paid leave, and limited access to affordable healthcare.

 - Tribal Nations face unique challenges in responding to the COVID-19 pandemic due to historical and ongoing disparities affecting Native Americans, including limited access to health care, high unemployment, and high rates of food insecurity and underlying health conditions, including diet-related diseases.
-Nearly 25% of all Native American households are food insecure, and sadly, virtually all of Indian Country is considered a “food desert” because of the relative isolation of reservations.
+Nearly 25% of all Native American households are food insecure, and sadly, most reservations are located in remote areas with little access to fresh and nutritious food.

-- Policymakers must provide additional funding of at least $100 million for the Food Distribution Program on Indian Reservations (FDPIR) to ensure tribes can adequately respond to food insecurity among their citizens during this crisis.
+- Policymakers must provide additional support for the Food Distribution Program on Indian Reservations (FDPIR) to ensure tribes can adequately respond to food insecurity among their citizens during this crisis.

 - Congress must establish an Emergency Tribal Food Assistance Fund and enhance FDPIR for food, administration, and infrastructure, along with providing administrative flexibility.